qznc/d-tut/source/documentation.rst

 Beautiful API Documentation
 ---------------------------

-If you a more refined tool to produce API documenation for your project, then check out `ddox <https://github.com/rejectedsoftware/ddox>`_.
+If you need a more refined tool to produce API documenation for your project, then check out `ddox <https://github.com/rejectedsoftware/ddox>`_.

 Unittest as Examples